2moe/tmoe/README.en.md

 ## Installation

-If you are using Android, then you can go to Google Play to install the latest version of Termux and Termux: api.
+If you are using Android, then you can go to Fdroid to install the latest version of Termux and Termux: api.

 The script can automatically configure the Pulseaudio server for Android and Win10.
 Make everything very simple.